The following functions are provided to transform trajectories:

 - exclude

-An integer vector indicating sites that are excluded from trajectory centroid computation.
+An integer vector indicating observations that are excluded from trajectory centroid computation.
 Note: for objects of class

 A numeric vector indicating new observation times for trajectories.
 Values should be comprised between time limits of the original trajectories.